What is the difference between a centralized and a decentralized exchange? Why would you use one instead of the other?

 Why is Kriptomat a centralized exchange and how is it different from a decentralized exchange?
 Read on to find out.

 A decentralized exchange is a market that doesn’t rely on a third-party service to hold the customer’s funds.
-Instead, trades occur directly between users in a peer to peer manner via an automated process.
+Trades occur directly between users in a peer-to-peer manner via an automated process.

-Like cryptocurrencies, no company operates decentralized exchanges as they are utilizing blockchain technology.
+Like cryptocurrencies, no company operates DEXs, as they are utilizing blockchain technology.
 They don’t store the customers’ funds or information and only serve as a matching and routing layer for trade orders.

 Some people prefer decentralized exchanges because of the very nature of blockchains and cryptocurrencies which were envisioned as community-oriented open-source initiatives.